Guidelines for Research Award and Competition

 Case Topics and Classroom Use

-culinary tourism and innovation in tourism, previous case writing topics have included festival tourism, responsible tourism development, historic preservation, cultural tourism, adventure tourism, community tourism, heritage tourism, sports tourism, and national parks.
+Prior cases studies have included culinary tourism, innovation in tourism, festival tourism, responsible tourism development, historic preservation, cultural tourism, adventure tourism, community tourism, heritage tourism, sports tourism, and national parks.
 These are all important topics for tourism students and practitioners.

 The case studies can be viewed by visiting our online archive.
 The complete cases take time to download because most have pictures; they include text for students and teaching notes.
 You can reprint the cases for classroom use, but you must credit the GTTP, the student authors, their teacher and the school when you do so.